bg-write/chatGPT-cheatsheet/README.md

 ChatGPT is a state-of-the-art, large-scale natural language processing model based on the Transformer architecture, which can generate human-like text and perform various language-related tasks with high accuracy.

-(This time, I asked ChatGPT to sum itself up in one sentence to someone already experienced in AI and machine learning.
+(This time, I asked ChatGPT to sum itself up in one sentence to an expert.
 Pretty cool, right?)

 ### ChatGPT (and AI and Machine Learning) Explained in One Minute